Back to Blog

 Both employees with work contracts and self-employed workers can receive their number in person after submitting their documents at their closest Segurança Social office.

-You will have to provide all the required documents for your security identification number (NISS), along with a social security application form:
+You will have to provide all the following documents for your NISS, along with a social security application form:

 - Your NIF (Tax Payer Identification Number)